 An aside: I adore Bye Bye Birdie.
 I sat in the Roundabout Theater at the show's opening night in 2009.
 Jump ahead to 2020.
 During the shut down / sheltering in place phase of the Covid 19 pandemic when it hit NYC like a sledge hammer in early April, I watched loads of movies.
 When I saw Bye Bye Birdie (1995 version) starring Jason Alexander, Vanessa Williams, and Tyne Daly was available on Amazon Prime, I immediately watched it that evening.
 I also watched the 1963 version of Bye Bye Birdie starring Janet Leigh, Dick Van Dyke, and Ann-Margret.
 Am I a fan or what!
 Now that the 2020 election is mostly over, just waiting for the failures of the lawsuits questioning the legitimacy of the votes, I just might watch the 1995 version again.
 Obviously the theatre scene as we have known it in NYC is on a long pause.
 I feel for all the people involved in the preforming arts who are out of work.
 The industry impacts so many behind the scenes folks as well as the actual performers, musicians etc.

 Phew.
 Here we are in 201 with a new president, even though Trump is still insisting he won the election and will be reinstated in August and the GOP seemed to be mostly in lock step with the BIG LIE.
 It's all too much.
-I distractec myself this week by contacting Doctor Kitchen, cabinet refacing pros to come and refresh my kitchen cabinets.
+I distracted myself this week by contacting reupholstery.nyc, specialists in upholstery, or in this case reupholstery.
+I found them in a search for "furniture reupholstery nyc" and their Yelp reviews look good.
 I need a change and refocusing.
-An apartment renovation job seems like the ticket.
-I considered having all the cabinets taken out and getting custom cabinets made, but the cost, time, and disruption seemed like to much of a distraction!
-I now need to select some new hardware- knobs and handles.
+An apartment renovation job seems like the ticket but my friends tell me that reupholstering my living room sofa and chairs is almost as good and nowhere near as costly - the cost, time, and disruption of renovation seemed like to much of a distraction!
+I now need to select some fabrics and decide exactly what other furniture to reupholster.
+I'm leaning toward everything.
 I'm actually excited about the whole project, but not as excited as when I first saw Bye Bye Birdie on Broadway!